DavidBarth/SquashMyUrl/README.md

  # Example: https://localhost:44347/api/squashmyurl?input=https://news.bitcoin.com/soldex-ai-is-implementing-multi-module-components-to-hydraswap/
  # For the same URL it will return a unique key for a new URL a new key

+ # TODO
- # TODO add DB
+ # Add DB functionality
- # ADD Domain name before the squashed URL and return that.
+ # Add Domain name before the squashed URL and return that.